NVIDIA/optix-toolkit/DemandGeometry/ReadMe.md

 The rendering process follows this sequence:
 1. The application calls `ProxyInstances::add` to add proxies to the scene.
 Proxies are specified by their associated axis-aligned bounding box (AABB).
 Each added proxy returns an id that is associated with the proxy.
-Proxyies can be removed from the scene by calling `ProxyInstances::remove` and supplying their associated id.
+Proxies can be removed from the scene by calling `ProxyInstances::remove` and supplying their associated id.
 2. Once the set of proxies has been updated for this launch,